mkiser/WTFJHT/faq.md

 So while the costs of sending email will continue to go up as more people subscribe, MailChimp is an awesome company, they've provided us with a 15% discount. _Monthly Cost:_ At least $465

+**Civilized Discussion Forum:**
+While not technically launched, yet, I'm launching a private community forum.
+It's a [Discourse](http://www.discourse.org/){:target="_blank"} community hub, which is amazing, free, and open sourced.
+It needs to be hosted somewhere, however.
+The provider of choice is [Digital Ocean](https://www.digitalocean.com){:target="_blank"}. _Monthly Cost:_ $20

 **Labor:**
 While I'm donating my time to keep this project going, let's do some math and see what this would cost if I needed to make an income.
-Here's my daily breakdown:
+Here's my conservative daily breakdown in time spent:

 * 1 hour researching and collecting stories
 * 1 hour curating the daily post